markschl/seqtool/doc/find.md

 ### Approximative searching

 Approximative matching is particularly useful for finding primers and adapters or other short patterns.
-The approach of seqtool aims to be somehow more general than the one by the specialized tool [cutadapt](https://github.com/marcelm/cutadapt).
+The tool is not specialized for removing adapters like other software, but still aims at being very fast and useful for many purposes. **Note:** Currently, pattern length is currently limited to 64 characters.

 It is possible to search for all matches up to a maximum [edit distance](https://en.wikipedia.org/wiki/Edit_distance)